Table of Contents

 Flavors commonly used in bone chews are peanut butter, natural bacon flavor, beef bones, chicken, etc.

-K9 Connoisseur shows off all-natural and locally sourced dog chews, whose one ingredient boasts from free-range, healthy, grass-fed cattle.
+K9 Connoisseur shows off all-natural and locally sourced dog chews, whose one ingredient comes from free-range, healthy, grass-fed cattle.
 It is best for aggressive chewers of many breeds and has various sizes each.

-This bone treat indicates how everyone’s canines go crazy for their taste and how chewers adored biting through them.
+This bone treat indicates how everyone’s canines go crazy for their taste and how chewers adore biting through them.